bentomhall/nih-system/homebrewery/core.homebrew.md

 ### Effects that trigger on movement
 Some spells, abilities, or environmental effects have clauses such as "when the target moves" or "when a creature enters the area for the first time on a turn", etc. These trigger regardless of whether the movement was voluntary or not.
 Being shoved, pulled, or otherwise forced to move without using your action, reaction, or movement will trigger the effect.

-If the condition is "if the target *voluntarily* moves...", this requires the same trigger as Opportunity Attacks---the target must use their action, reaction, or movement to do so.
+If the condition is "if the target *voluntarily* moves...", this requires the same trigger as Opportunity Attacks: the target must use their action, reaction, or movement to do so.

 ## Interacting with Objects Around You